OpenEvalProject/evals/manuscripts/elife-50631/v2/manuscript.md

 ## Abstract

 Emerging evidence suggests that hierarchical status provides vulnerability to develop stress-induced depression.
 Energy metabolic changes in the nucleus accumbens (NAc) were recently related to hierarchical status and vulnerability to develop depression-like behavior.
 Acetyl-L-carnitine (LAC), a mitochondria-boosting supplement, has shown promising antidepressant-like effects opening therapeutic opportunities for restoring energy balance in depressed patients.
-We investigated the metabolic impact in the NAc of antidepressant LAC treatment in chronically-stressed mice using 1 H-magnetic resonance spectroscopy ( 1 H-MRS).
+We investigated the metabolic impact in the NAc of antidepressant LAC treatment in chronically-stressed mice using 1H-magnetic resonance spectroscopy (1H-MRS).
 High rank, but not low rank, mice, as assessed with the tube test, showed behavioral vulnerability to stress, supporting a higher susceptibility of high social rank mice to develop depressive-like behaviors.
 High rank mice also showed reduced levels of several energy-related metabolites in the NAc that were counteracted by LAC treatment.
 Therefore, we reveal a metabolic signature in the NAc for antidepressant-like effects of LAC in vulnerable mice characterized by restoration of stress-induced neuroenergetics alterations and lipid function.

 ## Introduction